 Withdrawal from a Course

 Dropping a class after the drop/add period has ended is considered a Withdrawal.
 You may withdraw from a course after the add/drop period has ended with no grade penalty, however, you will not be eligible for a tuition refund and must still pay any outstanding balances owed to the college.
 You will receive a “W” grade for the course.
 If you wish to withdraw from a course, you can use your Falconet account until the last date to withdraw.
 You will not be withdrawn from a class simply because you stop attending it.
 The withdrawal deadline date is published in the College Academic Calendar.
 Financial Aid Recipients are encouraged to speak with the Financial Aid Office before withdrawing from a course as a withdraw can effect current and/or future financial aid eligibility.
 Students who remain enrolled in courses after the withdrawal deadline will be assigned a final grade for the course from the faculty member.
-Withdrawals are counted as an attempt for a course.
-Below are links about state regulations associated with withdrawals, grade forgiveness and the repeat of a course.
+Withdrawals are counted as an attempt for a course, refer to information below.

 Students who no longer want to attend class:

 Must withdraw by the deadline for the semester (published in the academic calendar).

 For more information contact: Registration@DaytonaState.edu